Common Assessment Descriptions

-MAP – The Measures of Academic Progress (MAP), developed by NWEA (Northwest Evaluation Association.), is a computerized adaptive test, given to students in grades 2-8, that measures a child's academic growth from year to year in the areas of mathematics, reading, and language usage.
+MAP – The Measures of Academic Progress (MAP), developed by NWEA (Northwest Evaluation Association), is a computerized adaptive test, given to students in grades 2-8, that measures a child's academic growth from season to season and year to year in the areas of mathematics, reading, and language usage.
 In the MAP system, the difficulty of the test is adjusted to the student's performance.
 The difficulty of each question is based on how well the student has answered all of the questions up to that point.
 As the student answers correctly, the questions become more difficult.
 If the student answers incorrectly, the questions become easier.

 Illinois State Science Assessment – The Illinois Science Assessment is designed to measure student learning on the new Illinois Science Standards incorporating the Next Generation Science Standards (NGSS) that were adopted in 2014.
 For grades 5 and 8, test items are aligned to physical science, life science, earth/space science and engineering.

 Dynamic Learning Maps – The Dynamic Learning Maps® (DLM®) is an alternate assessment that offers an innovative way for all students with significant cognitive disabilities in grades 3-8 to demonstrate their learning throughout the school year via the DLM Alternate Assessment System.

 Benchmark Assessment System (BAS) – Teachers’ identify each child’s instructional and independent reading levels according to the F&P Text Level Gradient™, A–Z, and document their progress through one-on-one formative and summative assessments.
 The Fountas & Pinnell Benchmark Assessment Systems provide teachers with precise tools and texts to observe and quantify specific reading behaviors, and then interpret and use that data to plan meaningful instruction.